Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Improved quantum algorithm for Liouvillian simulation

 We start with the block encoding of the electronic forces, which is found to be the derivative of the ground state energy function over nuclear positions:

-We make use of the Hellmann-Feynman theorem~\citep{hellmann1937einfuhrung,feynman1939forces} to implement this block encoding.
+We make use of the Hellmann--Feynman theorem~\citep{hellmann1937einfuhrung,feynman1939forces} to implement this block encoding.
 This theorem states that the derivative of the total energy with respect to a parameter can be found by computing an expected value of the derivative of the Hamiltonian with respect to that same parameter, such that

 where $H(x)$ is a Hamiltonian dependent on the continuous parameter $x$, $\ket{\psi(x)}$ is an eigenstate of $H(x)$ implicitly dependent on $x$, and $E(x)$ is the corresponding eigenenergy/eigenvalue.